layavadi/css_rag_ns_demo/README.md

-This program processes documents in a specified location, stores them in an Cloudera Semantic Search(CSS) with vector embeddings, and enables users to query the data with a pre-trained language model, using CSS for search and retrieval and Azure OpenAI for generating responses based on the retrieved context.
+This program processes PDF documents in a specified location, stores them in an Cloudera Semantic Search(CSS) with vector embeddings, and enables users to query the data with a pre-trained language model, using CSS for search and retrieval and Azure OpenAI for generating responses based on the retrieved context.
 Embedding is generated with in CSS using Neural search pipeline feature.

 - **This demo needs nodes having following roles**
     - data